ekmolloy/stamps-tutorial/README.md

 module purge
 module load python/2.7.12-201701011205
 ```
-and follow the [tutorial worksheet](tutorial.md).
-Please flag us down when you have questions, we are happy to help!

-This tutorial has been set-up to run on the MBL servers.
-To use SEPP and TIPP in the future, you may need to
+and follow the [*tutorial worksheet*](tutorial.md).
+This tutorial is set-up to run on the MBL servers.
+In the future, SEPP/TIPP can be downloaded [here](https://github.com/smirarab/sepp).

-+ Download the SEPP/TIPP software package [here](https://github.com/smirarab/sepp).
-+ Work through additional tutorials [here](https://github.com/smirarab/sepp/tree/master/tutorial).
+**Please flag us down when you have questions, we are happy to help!**

 Citations
 ---------